Ministry of Foreign Affairs (Saudi Arabia): History

-In 1930, a royal decree was issued to elevate the directorate general to the ministry of foreign affairs.
-King Abdulaziz appointed his son, Prince Faisal, as the first foreign minister.
-The Kingdom of Saudi Arabia was formally established by King Abdulaziz in 1932.
+In 1930, a royal decree elevated the Directorate General of Foreign Affairs to the Ministry of Foreign Affairs.
+King Abdulaziz appointed his son, Prince Faisal, who later became King and prime minister Faisal, as the first foreign minister.
+The Kingdom of Saudi Arabia was formally established in 1932.

-Initially the ministry was made up of five departments, namely the private office and the departments of oriental affairs, administrative affairs, political affairs and consular affairs.
-The ministry began establishing diplomatic missions abroad.
-The first one was opened in Cairo in 1926 followed by another in London 1930.
-The number of missions increased from five in 1936 to 18 in 1951 and expanded further after that.
+Initially, the ministry consisted of five departments: the private office and the departments of oriental affairs, administrative affairs, political affairs, and consular affairs.
+The ministry subsequently began establishing diplomatic missions abroad.
+The first mission was opened in Cairo in 1926, followed by another in London in 1930.
+The number of missions increased from five in 1936 to 18 in 1951 and continued to expand thereafter.

-Aside from a brief interjection, Prince Faisal continued to serve even after he succeeded the throne as King.
-After his assassination in 1975, Faisal was succeeded as foreign minister by his son, Prince Saud.
-Saud was the longest-serving foreign minister of any country in current political times, The ministry launched a magazine, The Diplomat, in 2007.
+Prince Faisal continued to serve as foreign minister after ascending the throne as King.
+Following his assassination in 1975, he was succeeded as foreign minister by his son, Saud Al-Faisal.
+Prince Saud was the longest-serving foreign minister of any country in modern times.

-It was rumored in 2010 that the next foreign minister would be Prince Turki Al Faisal, Saud's younger brother, after Saud retired, which however did not occur.
+The ministry launched its magazine, The Diplomat, in 2007.
+In 2010, it was reported that Turki Al-Faisal was expected to succeed Saud Al-Faisal upon his retirement; however, this did not occur.